charlesfrye/charlesfrye.github.io/_posts/2016-03-29-info-theory-surprise-entropy.md

-Entirely missing from the foregoing has been the discussion of what we can do when we have multiple, possibly related, random variables -- what does the weather in San Francisco tell us about the weather in Berkeley?
+Entirely missing from the foregoing has been the discussion of what we can do when we have multiple, possibly related, random variables measured at the same time or during the same experiment-- what does the weather in San Francisco tell us about the weather in Berkeley?
 Vice versa?